-S number Executes the specified number of lines, stepping into procedures. n. number Executes the specified number of lines, stepping over procedures. х. number Executes code from the beginning of the program to the specified line count, or until a breakpoint is hit. g Executes from the current line to the end of the program, stopping at breakpoints.
-The optional arguments specify other stopping points.
-The syntax for each optional argument is: filename line period The debugger will stop every period times it reaches the specified line in the named file. filename line The debugger will stop when it reaches the specified line in the named file. filename ,, period The debugger will stop every period times it reaches any line in the named file. line The debugger will stop every j jх period period times it reaches the specified line in the current file. filename The debugger will stop at every line in the named file. line The debugger will stop when it reaches the specified line in the current file. procedure The debugger will stop every period period times it reaches the - first line in a called procedure. procedure The debugger will stop every time it reaches the first line in a called procedure.
-Executes code to period in the file The optional arg above specified line, procedure, or ithout stopping at breakpoints. nents are the same as g , listed number Executes code to the execution count specified ( number ) without stopping at breakpoints.
-Executes the remainder of the current procedure (or to a breakpoint) and stops at the next line in the calling procedure.
+s number Executes the special procedures. fied number of lines, stepping into

+n number Executes the specific over procedures. fied number of lines, stepping

+x number n the beginning of the program to ount, or until a breakpoint is hit.

+g program, stopping current line to the end of the at breakpoints.
+The optional other stopping points.
+The syntax rgument is:

+filename The debugger will stop every

+line period times it reaches the

+period specified line in the named file.

+filename The debugger will stop when it

+line reaches the specified line

+in the named file.

+filename The debugger will stop every

+,, period period times it reaches any line in the named file.

+line The debugger will stop every

+period period times it reaches the specified line in the current file. filename The debugger will stop at every line in the named file. line The debugger will stop when it reaches the specified line in the current file. procedure The debugger will stop every period period times it reaches the first line in a called procedure. procedure The debugger will stop every time it reaches the first line in a called procedure. j period in the file w rithout stopping at breakpoints. ments are the same as g , listed jx number he execution count specified JA HUMBEL it stopping at breakpoints.
+0 Executes the rema inder of the current procedure (or ad stops at the next line in the v [[vars]] Searches for (a local variable, then a global variable) and displays the value of a specified variable. v\$ [[vars]] Searches for (a local variable, then a global variable) and displays the specified character matrix.